bmancini55/building-lightning/src/app1/part3.md

 We've chosen to connect to LND for this application but we could just as easily use c-lightning or Eclair.

-LND also a [Builder's Guide](https://docs.lightning.engineering/) that you may want to explore to learn more about commonly performed tasks.
+LND also has a [Builder's Guide](https://docs.lightning.engineering/) that you can explore to learn about common tasks.

 LND has two ways we can interact with it from code: a [REST API](https://api.lightning.community/#lnd-rest-api-reference) and a [gRPC API](https://api.lightning.community/#lnd-grpc-api-reference). gRPC is a high performance RPC framework.
 With gRPC, the wire protocol is defined in a protocol definition file.
 This file is used by a code generators to construct a client in the programming language of your choice. gRPC is a fantastic mechanism for efficient network communication, but it comes with a bit of setup cost.
 The REST API requires less effort to get started but is less efficient over the wire.
 For applications with a large amount of interactivity, you would want to use gRPC connectivity.
 For this application we'll be using the REST API because it is highly relatable for web developers.